ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 ### Implement the `getCallerActions()` Function for the Connector

-The `getClient()` function is called whenever the system needs to return an active connection to the end user developer for use in their code.
-We've already initialized the connection and its saved within the TwilioClient object.
+The `getCallerActions()` function is called whenever the system needs to return an active connection to the end user developer for use in their code.
+We have already initialized the connection and it is saved within the TwilioClient object.

 ```ballerina
 public function TwilioClient::getCallerActions() returns TwilioConnector {